OpenAEV-Platform/client-python/.github/ISSUE_TEMPLATE/feature_request.md

 ## Current Workaround

-{ Please describe how you currently solve or work around this problem, given OpenBAS's limitation. }
+{ Please describe how you currently solve or work around this problem, given OpenAEV's limitation. }

 ## Proposed Solution

-{ Please describe the solution you would like OpenBAS to provide, to solve the problem above. }
+{ Please describe the solution you would like OpenAEV to provide, to solve the problem above. }

 ## Additional Information